-DEPARTMENT OF MARINE

-RESOURCES

-ATTN: DMR Aquaculture Program

-Department of Marine Resources

-32 Blossom Lane

-Augusta, ME 04330
+DEPARTMENT OF MARINE RESOURCES ATTN: DMR Aquaculture Program Department of Marine Resources 32 Blossom Lane Augusta, ME 04330

 Once both the application materials and the application fee are received, DMR will send your application to the Army Corp of Engineers and the local lobster zone representative.
-Individual members of the DMR Aquaculture Program review the application, and contact the applicant with any questions or edits to make.
-Please be responsive to any questions the DMR Aquaculture Program reviewers may have as the more responsive an applicant is, the faster the application may be approved, After all edits are made, the DMR will make a final decision on your application.
+Individual members of the DMR Aquaculture Program review the application, and contact you with any questions or edits to make.
+Please be responsive to any questions the DMR Aquaculture Program reviewers may have as the more responsive you are, the faster the application may be approved.
+After all edits are made, the DMR will make a final decision on your application.
 Along with their decision, the Army Corp of Engineers will also send along a decision and if approved send you the corresponding documents.
 You must have both approved licenses before conducting any conservation activities in the space.
+In addition, the Army Corps will require documents notifying them that the project has been started and when it is finished.